svn2github/tagregator/readme.txt

 * [FIX] Removed items from search results in the wp-admin Insert/Edit Link dialog box.
 * [FIX] Set resources to use HTTPS to avoid mixed-content warnings.

-todo must upgrade to use v2 of rest api before releasing this todo set release date
+todo set release date

 = v0.6 (2014-11-10) =